saeyslab/ViScore/benchmarking/README.md

 **Corresponding author:** [David Novak](https://github.com/davnovak)

+**Corresponding citation (will soon be updated with revised version):** Novak, D., de Bodt, C., Lambert, P., Lee, J. A., Van Gassen, S., & Saeys, Y. (2023).
+A framework for quantifiable local and global structure preservation in single-cell dimensionality reduction. bioRxiv. doi:10.1101/2023.11.23.568428

 This document will guide you through the deployment of single-cell dimensionality reduction benchmarks on an HPC cluster.

 #### Table of contents <!-- omit in toc -->